garden-io/garden/docs/reference/providers/pulumi.md

     version: 3.64.0

     # Overrides the default plan directory path used when deploying with the `deployFromPreview` option for pulumi
-    # modules.
+    # deploy actions.
     #
     # Must be a relative path to a directory inside the project root.
     #
     # This option can be useful when you want to provide a folder of pre-approved pulumi plans to a CI pipeline step.
     previewDir:

     # The name of the pulumi organization to use.
-This option can also be set on the module level, in which case it
+This option can also be set on the deploy action level, in which
+    # case it
     # overrides this provider-level option.
 Note that setting the organization name is only necessary when using
     # pulumi managed backend with an organization.
     orgName:

     # The URL of the state backend endpoint used.
-This option can also be set on the module level, in which case it
+This option can also be set on the deploy action level, in which
+    # case it
     # overrides this  provider-level option.
 Set this option as per list of available self-managed state backends on
     # https://www.pulumi.com/docs/intro/concepts/state/#using-a-self-managed-backend
     backendURL: 'https://api.pulumi.com'